origedit/rottent/readme.md

 rottent has way more primitives than mouse. still, the working interpreter written in c fits in less than 300 lines of code.

+the way local variables are implemented means that you can't allocate data in a macro and expect it to persist. i was caught by this. the pervious versions let you make macros for allocation and that was awesome.

 mouse chose to handle variables so primitively that it hurts their use and clarity. i tried to make variables with long names work. the storage is a linked list because it allows to have arrays that are bigger than 26 numbers. it's a jump in complexity. in mouse it takes one character to use a variable, in rottent - 3.

-macros are simpler than in mouse and so they suffer from the lack of local variables.

 the branch statement in mouse doesn't have a false part. as it turns out, its implementation is unintuitive.